MicrosoftDocs/xamarin-docs/docs/essentials/get-started.md

 Visit the [Xamarin.Essentials GitHub Repository](https://github.com/xamarin/Essentials) to see the current source code, what is coming next, run samples, and clone the repository.
 Community contributions are welcome!

 Browse through the [API documentation](xref:Xamarin.Essentials) for every feature of Xamarin.Essentials.

+### Commercial Courses

+Learn how to apply every Xamarin.Essentials API in a real world application with the [Getting Started with Xamarin.Essentials in Xamarin.Forms](https://www.pluralsight.com/courses/xamarin-essentials-forms-getting-started) course at [Pluralsight](https://www.pluralsight.com).